Bridging the Gap between Spatial and Spectral Domains: A Unified Framework for Graph Neural Networks: Framework Overview

 \section{Framework Overview}

-Existing methods can be split into spatial and spectral-based methods depending on the type of graph neural networks.
-Several representative models are highlighted in Fig. \ref{fig:milestone}.
-We can see that the spectral perspective is discussed earlier (SGWT \cite{hammond2011wavelets}, 2011), which forms the technical foundation of all the following spectral methods, including spectral convolution and approximation.
-Researchers continue to contribute to this thread and show promising potential to handle graph (SGNN \cite{bruna2014spectral}, ISGNN \cite{henaff2015deep}, ChebNet \cite{defferrard2016convolutional}).
-Further, GCN \cite{kipf2016semi}, and GraphSAGE \cite{hamilton2017inductive} design efficient training strategies, attracting considerable attention in the literature and researchers from different communities.
-After that, research in spectral methods was slowed except several works on rational filtering (RationalNet \cite{chen2018rational}, AR \cite{li2018deeper}, ARMA \cite{bianchi2019graph}).
-Meanwhile, attention is transferred to the spatial domain which has been dominating GNN so far.
-Early works in spatial methods are based on random walks (ParWalk \cite{wu2012learning}, DeepWalk \cite{perozzi2014deepwalk}, LINE \cite{tang2015line}) and CNN (DCNN \cite{atwood2016diffusion}).
-After that, MPNN \cite{gilmer2017neural} established message-passing mechanism firmly in spatial methods.
-Polynomial approximation with high order has been discussed \cite{wu2019simplifying,xu2018how,klicpera2019diffusion,rossi2020sign}, but still in the framework of ChebNet or DCNN.
-Note that many works discussed their proposed method in both spatial and spectral perspective \cite{klicpera2019diffusion,monti2017geometric}, but only cover few related works.
+The development of GNNs is briefly discussed below with representative studies before we introduce our proposed theoretical framework.
+Table \ref{tab:milestone} depicts many sample models that focus on node-level graph convolution.
+The spectral perspective was previously explored (SGWT \cite{hammond2011wavelets}), and it serves as the technical foundation for all subsequent spectral methods, including spectral convolution and approximation.
+Researchers continue to add to this thread, demonstrating that spectral methods have the ability to handle graphs (SGNN \cite{bruna2014spectral}, ISGNN \cite{henaff2015deep}, ChebNet \cite{defferrard2016convolutional}).
+Furthermore, GCN \cite{kipf2016semi}, and GraphSAGE \cite{hamilton2017inductive} create effective training methodologies, gaining considerable attention from various communities.
+After that, spectral techniques development stagnated, with the exception of a few publications on rational filtering (RationalNet \cite{chen2018rational}, AR \cite{li2018deeper}, ARMA \cite{bianchi2019graph}).
+Meanwhile, focus shifts to the spatial domain, which has dominated GNNs to this point.
+Random walks (ParWalk \cite{wu2012learning}, DeepWalk \cite{perozzi2014deepwalk}, LINE \cite{tang2015line}) and CNN (DCNN \cite{atwood2016diffusion}) were used in early spatial approaches.
+Following that, MPNN \cite{gilmer2017neural} solidified the message-passing mechanism in spatial techniques.
+High-order polynomial approximation has been studied \cite{wu2019simplifying,xu2018how,klicpera2019diffusion,rossi2020sign}, but only within the context of ChebNet or DCNN.
+It's worth noting that while numerous publications described their suggested methods from both spatial and spectral perspectives, only a few GNNs are covered \cite{klicpera2019diffusion,monti2017geometric}.
+Until recently, spectral research has demonstrated a resurgence.